Chocolate Granola Recipe: Sweet, Crunchy & Gluten-Free

 Although I eat granola mostly with homemade yogurt, that’s not the only way.

-6. Sprinkle on top of toast slathered with peanut butter or Nutella.
+6. On toast with peanut butter or Nutella

 7. Roll a dessert cream cheese ball in crushed chocolate granola and serve with fresh fruit, butter crackers, or thin shortbread.